 A Class 2 medical is required.
 The audiogram required for the CBIR is not necessary.

 The privilege of the IR(R) is to fly under IFR and in IMC in UK airspace.
-This applies to all classes of airspace except A and C, as currently there is no Class B airspace in the UK.
-Therefore IFR airways are excluded.
+This applies to all classes of airspace except A, B and C (thus excluding IFR airways) but does include instrument approach procedures.
 Flights are unlikely to require filed IFR flight plans and are conducted outside controlled airspace other than Class D.

 Course material is available for self study in a single book.
 The standalone IR(R) theory exam comprises 25 multiple-choice questions, has a pass mark of 75%, and can be undertaken at most flight schools or ATOs.
 A pass is valid for 21 months for rating issue, and for 12 months following the flight test.